kconger/MiSTer_web2rgbmatrix/README.md

 **rgbmatrix SD Card Setup**

-Format an SD card as FAT and copy the "gifs" folder to its root.
-The [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) and [the pixelcade art repo](https://github.com/alinke/pixelcade) projects have some nice animated GIFs you can use as well.
-Animated GIFs can be organized separately in a folder called "agifs" at the root of the SD card using the same organization structure seen in the "gifs" folder.
+Format an SD card as FAT and copy the "gifs" and "agifs" folders to its root.
+The "agifs" folder contains animated GIFs while the "gifs" folder contains the static GIFs.
 GIFs must be 128x32px and the file names must match the core name exactly, ie. Minimig.gif.
+For animated GIFs its best for the last frame be the Core logo.

-SD card folder structure shown below:
+Example SD card folder structure:

 ```
 .